What is SearchKit?¶

 About¶

 SearchKit is a powerful search query builder with extensive options for displaying results.
-It is appropriate for site builders, power users and developers but non-technical staff are likely to need training or to spend some time learning the interface.
+It is appropriate for site builders, power users and developers but non-technical staff are likely to need training or to spend significant time learning the interface.
 Alternatively a more experienced user or developer may create SearchKit searches and make them available to other users via the menu system or as a dashlet on the main CiviCRM screen.

 Searches built and saved in SearchKit can be targeted for use by different roles of staff users as well as unauthenticated end users.